facebookarchive/react-360/docs/entity.md

 sidebar_label: Entity
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';

-Entity allows you to render 3D objects, as described in the [3D Object documentation](objects.md).
+Entity allows you to render 3D objects, as described in the <a href={useBaseUrl("/docs/objects")}>3D Object documentation</a>.
 At the moment, React 360 supports Wavefront OBJ files and GLTF files.
 The external resource (or resources) containing the model's information are provided using a `source` attribute, which is an object of key-value pairs mapping resource types to their locations.

 The following properties are currently supported:
  - `obj` - Location of an OBJ-formatted model